Skanthasishanth/Cryptography---Exp-8-Implement-the-AES-Encryption-and-Decryption/README.md

 ## RESULT:

-Hence,to use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption is done successfully.
+Hence, to use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption is done successfully.